-Jump for Height (Vertical Jump) Technical elements of the skill The vertical jump is a locomotor skill that 1.
-Eyes focused forward or upward involves jumping as high as possible.
-It throughout the jump. is the basis for jumps used in gymnastics, 2.
-Crouches with knees bent and some forms of dance, and a range of arms behind the body. sports such as basketball, volleyball, and 3.
-Forceful forward and upward football.
-It is similar to the standing broad swing of the arms. jump in terms of its phases, components, 4.
-Legs straighten in the air. and preparation and landing.
-Since the 5.
-Lands on balls of the feet and vertical jump is related to a wider range bends knees to absorb the landing. of sports, games, and physical activities, 6.
-Controlled landing with no more it is considered to be a more fundamental than one step in any direction. movement skill than the standing broad jump. and the second (P)
+Jump for Height (Vertical Jump)

+The vertical jump is a locomotor skill that involves jumping as high as possible.
+It is the basis for jumps used in gymnastics, some forms of dance, and a range of sports such as basketball, volleyball, and football.
+It is similar to the standing broad jump in terms of its phases, components, and preparation and landing.
+Since the vertical jump is related to a wider range of sports, games, and physical activities, it is considered to be a more fundamental movement skill than the standing broad jump.